ABI-CTT-Group/metadata-manager/docs/source/examples.rst

 Workflow example
 ----------------

-This example show how to apply the metadata module to a data processing workflow.
+This example shows how to apply the metadata module to a data processing workflow.
 Run ``example_workflow.py`` to see how it works.
-It will create a dummy workflow object and the metadata dataset in the SPARC structure.
+The example script will create a dummy workflow object and the metadata dataset in the SPARC structure in ``./examples/temp/``.
-Then import only one component/script to the workflow.
+Then import only one data processing script to the workflow.
-Here we assume the first and the only component will import all the dicom files and extract the metadata from the dicom files, then save the metadata to ``./tmp/dataset``.
+Here we assume the import script will import all the dicom files in a folder and extract the metadata from these dicom files.
+Then update the metadata dataset using the extracted values.
 This is where the Physiome Metadata module comes in.

 .. literalinclude:: ../../examples/example_workflow.py